-Chelsea Lissette Cervantes de Blois is currently on the Diversity Predoctoral Teaching Fellowship at University of Minnesota-Duluth instructing her own designed courses in Environmental Policy (Fall 2020) and Introduction to Principles of Geographic Information Systems in Environmental Science (Spring 2021).
+Chelsea Lissette Cervantes de Blois is currently on the Doctoral Dissertation Fellowship from the College of Liberal Arts (CLA), and was previously awarded the Diversity Predoctoral Teaching Fellowship to instruct her independently designed courses (1) Environmental Policy (Fall 2020) and (2) Introduction to Principles of Geographic Information Systems in Environmental Science (Spring 2021) at the University of Minnesota-Duluth.
 Chelsea Lissette is also a PhD Candidate in the Geography, Environment & Society (GES) Department at the University of Minnesota, Twin-Cities minoring in Geographic Information Sciences (GIS) and Population/Demography studies.
 Chelsea Lissette is advised by Prof. Steven M Manson and is a member of Dr. Manson's Human Environment Geographic Information Sciences Lab (HEGIS).
 She is also an alumna of the Graduate Population Trainee Program at the Minnesota Population Center (MPC) and was an MPC Diversity Fellowship recipient assigned to work on the IPUMS Terra project: data of populations and the environment.

 Dissertation Research: Chelsea Lissette focuses on the human-environmental dimensions of environmental and technological hazards in urban and rural areas of the Eurasian nation, Azerbaijan.
 The methods she employs involves geospatial modeling of decision-making processes while applying cultural factors, social vulnerability, as well as environmental policies with remote sensed imagery and the Azerbaijan's Toxic Site Identification Program (TSIP) dataset.